RamzyAR7/RamzyAR7/README.md

 - 🏢 I'm a Software Engineer
 - 👨‍💻 As a CS student, I constantly learn and explore new technologies to improve my skills.
-- 💬 Ask me about my experience with C, C++, Python, JavaScript, HTML, CSS, Django, Nodejs, SQL, MySQL, and MongoDB.
+- 💬 Ask me about my experience with C, C#, Python, JavaScript, HTML, CSS, ASP.NET, Nodejs, MSSQL, MySQL, and MongoDB.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
 - 👨‍💻 I'm Training in ALX as Software Engineer and improving my Soft Skills